tigera/docs/calico-enterprise/reference/resources/alertexception.mdx

 canonical_url: '/reference/resources/alertexception'
 ---

-An alert exception resource represents a filter to silent certain alerts over a specific time window or indefinitely.
-Alert exceptions affect search results in the "Alerts" page in {{site.prodname}}
+An alert exception resource is a filter that hides specific alerts from users in {{site.prodname}} Manager UI.
-Manager UI.
+You can filter alerts by time range or indefinitely.
+If an alert exception expires, alerts will reappear in Manager UI.

 For `kubectl` [commands](https://kubernetes.io/docs/reference/kubectl/overview/){:target="_blank"},
 the following case-insensitive aliases can be used to specify the resource type on the CLI: